uboslinux/ubos-docs/sphinx/developers/app-test.rst

 * ``comment-posted``: a single comment has been posted

 Obviously, depending on the application, many more states can be defined.

+For each of these states, a script is run that tests that the application is indeed in this state.

 Transitions capture instructions for how ``webapptest`` can move the application from one state to another.
 Here, we have only one, called ``post-comment``, which contains the